JustSift/ReSift/docs/introduction/tutorial-resift-rentals.md

 - It fetches genre data and presents the genre name and the thumbnails of the movies in each genre.
 - It optimizes performance by only fetching data _when needed/in batches_.
-  - In the initial load, it fetches 10 movies for each category to show their movie thumbnails.
+  - In the initial load, it fetches 10 movies for each genre to show their movie thumbnails.
 It’ll fetch the next batch of 10 movies when you scroll past the previous batch.
   - In the genre fetch, it only fetches the movie data needed for movie thumbnail (movie id, name, and imageUrl).
 When you hover over or click the thumbnail is when it’ll fetch the rest of the movie data, such as synopsis, preview url, etc.
 - It provides consistency when the movie information is updated—when the movie information is edited in the editing dialog, that information gets updated globally, allowing the information in the movie drawer to change accordingly.
 - It responds to users’ actions instantly by giving them indications about the data loading status.